top of page

 Legal Form

-Lighthouse Academy is an unofficial nonprofit organization.
+Lighthouse Academy is officially an unincorporated business and operates unofficially as a nonprofit organization.

 Insurance